Charlie Munger: Architectural activities

 In October 2014, Munger announced that he would donate $65 million to the Kavli Institute for Theoretical Physics at the University of California, Santa Barbara.
 This is the largest gift in the history of the school.
-The donation went toward construction of a residence building designed by Munger for visitors of the Kavli Institute in an effort to bring together physicists to exchange ideas as Munger stated, "to talk to one another, create new stuff, cross-fertilize ideas".
+The donation went toward construction of a premier residence building designed by Munger for visitors of the Kavli Institute in an effort to bring together physicists, as Munger stated, "to talk to one another, create new stuff, cross-fertilize ideas"..
+The Charles T. Munger Physics Residence opened in January 2017.